Tropical Storm Thelma: Impact

-The hardest hit region was Leyte, where more than 4,000 people lost their lives.
+The hardest hit region was Leyte, where more than 4,000 people died.
 A total of 4,446 homes were destroyed while another 22,229 were damaged.
 The majority of casualties and damage took place in Ormoc when a flash flood devastated the city.
-At least 81 people were killed outside Ormoc and another 14 went missing; 42 lost their lives in Burauen.
+At least 81 people were killed outside Ormoc and another 14 went missing; 42 died in Burauen.
 The entire island of Leyte was left without power and many areas were isolated as roads were washed away.
 Another 78 people perished and 70 others were left missing in Negros Occidental.
 Losses from the storm amounted to $27.67 million; $18.94 million in Leyte and $8.73 million in Negros Occidental.
 A total of 598,454 people were affected while an estimated 43,000 people were left homeless by the storm across the Philippines.

-Ormoc City tragedy
+Ormoc City

-The greatest tragedy during Tropical Storm Thelma took place in the city of Ormoc after torrential rains overwhelmed the Anilao–Malbasag watershed, sending flood waters rushing down the deforested mountainside.
+Tropical Storm Thelma devastated the city of Ormoc after torrential rains overwhelmed the Anilao–Malbasag watershed, sending flood waters rushing down the deforested mountainside.
 This water flowed into the Anilao and Malbasag rivers, located north of Ormoc.
 The watershed, covering an area of 4,567 hectares (11,285 acres), is only 3.3 percent forested, with the remainder being used for agricultural and private purposes.
 According to a study in 1990, roughly 90 percent of the watershed had been converted into coconut and sugarcane plantations.
 The majority of this land was improperly cultivated since the 1970s, making conditions worse than they normally would have been.
-The natural structure of the mountains further contributed to the floods, with slopes as steep as 60 percent grade in some areas.
+The morphology of the mountains further contributed to the floods, with slopes as steep as 60 percent grade in some areas.
 In heavy rain events, this feature leaves the upper two-thirds of the mountain range unstable.
 In the two hours prior to the heaviest rains, the soil in the watershed became saturated, greatly lessening its effectiveness at absorbing further rains.
 As a result, the tremendous rains that occurred just prior to the flood, during which rainfall rates reached 167 mm per hour, the land was unable to absorb a majority of the rain.
 Many landslides ranging from 1 to 3 m deep and 50 to 100 m wide occurred across the region.
 Altogether, rains were twice as heavy as the land could handle and the many landslips doubled the volume of fluids.
 At various points along rivers, temporary dams created by debris, namely trees, allowed a build up of water upstream.
 In some instances, waters reached a depth of 10 m before the dams collapsed.
 Normally, it takes water in the Anilao and Malbasag rivers roughly 3.6 and 5.6 days, respectively, to reach Ormoc City; however, it only took one hour during the flood.